pingswept/me30-website/content/logistics/syllabus.md

 ### Electronics kits

 We will buy you a bunch of stuff, and then you will be charged $95 (or less, depending on financial aid) as a course materials fee.
 This fee covers the consumable materials - i.e., the supplies that we expect you'll burn out, lose, or want to keep for future coursework.
 The multimeter and Project 4 materials (including the Raspberry Pi and its power supply) are loaner materials to you, and we'll be re-collecting them at the end of the semester.
-For Fall 2020, a gift to the Mechanical Engineering department has covered the cost of these loaner materials.
-Bottom line: please keep track of and take care when handling your components.
+Please keep track of and take care when handling your components.

 ### Printed circuit board fabrication